The Journey to Mindful Kindful Youniversity

 I am grateful to have the experiences, resources, and training to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life, or what I like to summarize as more Mindful, Kindful, Peaceful, and Skillful.

-My role in education has been transforming.
-To understand how Mindful Kindful YOUniversity came to life, is to look at what came before it.
-My life and its experiences are the very fabric of the program I am deeply passionate about and commited to.
 I teach the skills I wish I learned growing up, and the skills that would have helped me as through my darkest of times.

-Over thirty five years working with youth:
+Nearly 40 years working with youth:

 I have taught and served youth from ages 0-18 for nearly 40 years, including those with social, emotional, behavioral, cognitive, and communication challenges, in my roles as a Speech-Language Therapist, Autism Movement Therapist, Yoga Instructor, Preschool Director, Bullying Intervention Specialist, Day Care Provider, Personal Life Skills Coach, and more.
 In the last 15 years in my work in special education I took the unique approach of teaching school wide programs to contribute to a positive learning environment for all students through social-emotional learning, bullying prevention & intervention, and mindfulness with all ages.
 I have seen first-hand how impactful compassion and mindfulness training can be in my work with all ages from preschool through the adult years.